fabacab/inline-gdocs-viewer/readme.txt

 = How do I change the default settings, like can I turn paging off?
 Can I change the page length?
 Can I change the sort order? =

+All of [these DataTables options](https://datatables.net/reference/option/) are accessible through shortcode attributes.
+The shortcode attribute is an underscore-separated version of the DataTables's CamelCase'ed option name, prefixed with `datatables_`.
+For instance, to turn off paging, you need to set [the DataTables `paging` option](https://datatables.net/reference/option/paging) to `false`, so you would use a shortcode like this:

+    [gdoc key="ABCDEFG" datatables_paging="false"]

+Similarly, to change how many rows appear per page, you need to use [the DataTables `pageLength` option](https://datatables.net/reference/option/pageLength), setting it to a number.
+Its default is `10`, so if you wanted to show 15 rows per page, you would use a shortcode like this:

+    [gdoc key="ABCDEFG" datatables_page_length="15"]

+Some DataTables options need to be given JavaScript array literals, such as in the case of [the DataTables `order` option](https://datatables.net/reference/option/order), which controls the initial sort order for a table.
+However, using square brackets (`[` and `]`) inside a shortcode confuses the WordPress parser, so these characters must be URL-escaped (into `%5B` and `%5D`, respectively).
+Suppose you want your table to be sorted by the second column in descending order (instead of the first column in ascending order, which is the default).
+You need to supply a 2-dimensional array such as `[[ 1, "desc" ]]` to DataTable's `order` option (column counting begins at 0).
+In a shortcode, with the square brackets URL-escaped, this becomes:

+    [gdoc key="ABCDEFG" datatables_order='%5B%5B 2, "desc" %5D%5D']

+Note that when a JSON string literal is supplied in a shortcode attribute (`"desc"`), it must be double-quoted, so the shortcode attribute value itself must be single-quoted.

-If you're able to add JavaScript to your theme, you can do all of these things, and more.
-Any and all DataTables-enhanced tables can be modified by using the DataTables API.
+Alternatively, if you're able to add JavaScript to your theme, you can do all of these things, and more because any and all DataTables-enhanced tables can be modified by using the DataTables API.

 For instance, to disable paging, add a JavaScript to your theme that looks like this: